NICE8x/food_insecurity_final/food_insecurity_proposal.md

 Food Insecuirty and the SNAP in America Proposal
 ================
-Caroline Andy, Vasili Fokaidis, Stella Li, and Tessa Senders 11/5/2020
+Caroline Andy, Vasili Fokaidis, Stella Li, and Tessa Senders
+UNIs: cma2226, vf2280, cl4043, and ts3349

+11/5/2020

 ## Food Insecurity and the SNAP in America